pvcraven/2019_spring_web_dev/source/final/luangaphayvong/index.rst

 but it's actually simple and this quick tutorial will show how to connect Node.js with MySQL.

-First up what is needed is to install the MySQL module and this can be done in the command console.
-After the module is installed, next will be to make a JavaScript file that creates the connection and what will be used to query the database.
+First up, how to install the MySQL module.
+This can be done in the command console.
+After the module is installed, the next step is to make a JavaScript file that creates the connection and what will be used to query the database.

 .. code-block:: text
     :Caption: Installing MySQL module